 For additional inspection, the insurance company can request the damaged item, of course the shipping costs will also be reimbursed.
 So make sure you keep the item until the claim is completed.

-All claims must be submitted in full within ninety (90) days.
+Lost claims must be submitted in full within ninety (90) days.
 The insured person submits the claim via the Sendcloud account by creating a new ticket.
-An insurance claim must be submitted via the following category: Submit a Sendcloud insurance claim .
-Here you must then select whether the claim is for damage or loss.
+An insurance claim must be submitted by navigating to your Sendcloud panel > go to Support (?) > + New ticket > here you must then select whether the claim is for damage or loss.

 When submitting a claim, you need the following information: